powerdistribution/powerdistribution.github.io/calculators/OpenETran.md

   close to Eriksson's equation for flash incidence.
 One can use this to estimate shielding failures on lines with an overhead shield wire.
   It can also be use to estimate the effect of environmental shielding from nearby objects (tree lines, parallel lines, etc).
-To account for these, add a dummy conductor with the `Exposed` field set to 0.

 ## References